open-telemetry/opentelemetry-configuration/README.md

 The following defines guidelines used to produce configuration schema:

-1. To remove redundant information from the configuration file, prefixes for data produced by each of the providers will removed from configuration options.
+1. To remove redundant information from the configuration file, prefixes for data produced by each of the providers will be removed from configuration options.
 For example, under the `meter_provider` configuration, metric readers will be identified by the word `readers` rather than by `metric_readers`.
 Similarly, the prefix `span_` will be dropped for tracer provider configuration, and `logrecord` for logger provider.